WELCOME TO THE COOK ISLANDS

 Raroronga from the air

-The most visited island with accommodation ranging from five star to backpacker places.
+The most visited island and most developed island with accommodation ranging from five star to backpacker places.
 Commercial and administrative centre and gateway to other islands via the only international airport

 about rarotonga